PROGRAMS Collaborative Quality Initiatives

 Results

-- 16% lower rate of hospital re-admissions within 90 days of discharge
+- 29% Reduction of hospital readmissions within 90-days of discharge

-- 152% improved ambulation within 8 hours of surgery for all spine surgery patients
+- 170% Improvement in ambulation within 8 hours of spine surgery

 -